amient/goconnect/README.md

 - like Beam, it has internal concept of parallelism and coders however here everything is statically typed
 - it scales simliarly to Kafka Connect by simply running mulitple instances of the same adapter
-- it guarantees at-least-once processing at minimum
+- it guarantees at-least-once processing at minimum with a choice of optimistic and pessimistic commiter depending whether the source supports some notion of offsets or not
 - exactly-once guarantees are optional and designed in general similarly to Beam
 - it has a concept of EventTime built in to the basic concept
 - it is a unified data processing framework in terms of batch/stream semantics